asyncapi/modelina/docs/usage.md

 # Usages
-Modelina can be used in many different contexts and has many features all depending on the output language, this document will show you the very basic usages of the library.
+Modelina can be used in many different contexts and has many features, all depending on the output language.
+This document will walk you through you the library's basic usages.

 For more advanced use-cases, please check out the [advanced document](./advanced.md).